Aditi55Pathak/TerraForm/README.md

 This repository contains an exercise on using Terraform for provisioning infrastructure as code (IaC).
 In this exercise, I created and managed cloud resources using Terraform's declarative configuration language.
 This document provides an overview of the project setup, required tools, and steps to run the exercise.

+## About Terraform

+Terraform (by HashiCorp) is an open-source tool that has transitioned to a business license, meaning it is no longer open source and cannot be forked to design your own version of Terraform.

+### Key Features:
+- **Infrastructure as Code (IaC)**: Terraform enables automated infrastructure management, eliminating the need for manual setup in the console and reducing the likelihood of errors.

+### How to Write Terraform:
+- **Configuration Language**: Terraform uses HCL (HashiCorp Configuration Language) for defining infrastructure.

+Terraform facilitates the writing and management of infrastructure.

+### Who Manages the Infrastructure?
+This is where **Ansible** comes into the picture.
+Ansible is a configuration management tool that helps manage the configuration of systems built by Terraform.

+### What Can We Do with Terraform?
+- Manage **Files**
+- Manage **Docker**
+- Provision **AWS/Azure Resources**
+- Deploy **WordPress**

 ## Prerequisites

 Before running the Terraform scripts in this exercise, make sure you have the following: